 Resolution and follow-up -- The TQM committee shall evaluate and document the effectiveness of action taken to ensure problem resolution, improvements in patient care, or improved patient outcomes.

 The TQM committee shall meet a minimum of 10 times per year to review trauma cases referred by the trauma medical director or trauma program manager, including cases identified by the indicators listed in XVIII.B.2.a and b and other cases with quality of care concerns, systems issues, morbidity, or mortality.

+All trauma centers must meet the following trauma multidisciplinary PIPS committee meeting attendance thresholds:

+60% of meetings for the Trauma Medical Director (cannot be delegated to the associate Trauma Medical Director)

+50% of meetings for each trauma surgeon

+50% of meetings for the liaisons (or one predetermined alternate) from emergency medicine, neurosurgery, orthopedic surgery, critical care medicine, anesthesia, and radiology

+Combined adult and pediatric trauma centers must have 50% attendance by representative (Trauma Medical Director or one predetermined alternative) from the other program; this representative is responsible for disseminating information to panel members of the other program

 The trauma quality management committee shall be composed of at least the following persons: